 At The Top of the World: Whistler’s Suspension Bridge Updated 2019

-UPDATE: Whistler Blackcomb Suspension Bridge to reopen July 1, 2019
+UPDATE: Whistler Blackcomb Suspension Bridge to reopen Summer 2020, Dates Pending.

 In July one of Whistler’s newest attractions will reopen to the public.
 It’s extremely high up (sky high), has majestic views, is a world-class feat of engineering, and might push you past your comfort zone.
 Any guess as to what it is?
 It’s the Whistler Suspension Bridge and it is awesome.
 In our opinion it also has the most awesome name on Whistler Blackcomb too: the Cloudraker Skybridge (cue Game of Thrones theme tune).